MHickey2/First_Project/README.md

 I created the written content but drew inspiration from this:
 [Better up.com Blog](https://www.betterup.com/blog/mind-body-and-soul?fbclid=IwAR3YrY5lJSkBwhZ5ThmwbzLNSRhWmvyO2dHpYe2XXrltwZ-tI8QgQrWUlWo)
 I have had an interest in holistic health and stress management in the past and feel Work/Life Balance is a topic highly relevant in the current climate.
+I used the documentation and template provided by the Code Institute to provide the structure of the README file and referred to the GitHub documention as the basis of my Deployment section.

 ### Media
-All the imagery from the site was obtained from:
+All the imagery from the site was obtained from:<br/>
-Pixalbay Pexels, Unsplash
+Pixalbay Pexels, Unsplash<br/>
-The video was sourced from YouTube.
+The video was sourced from YouTube.<br/>

 ### Code
-The Social Media code was based on the code in 'Cool Runnings' project, the previous website on the Code Institute Course.
+The Social Media and Navigation code were based on the code in 'Cool Runnings' project, the previous website on the Code Institute Course.

 ### Sources
 Sites that I have consulted when there was issues with the site:<br/>